Skip to Content

 Fix a frizzy perm

-If your hair comes out frizzy, you can use a combination of oil treatments, moisturizers, protein treatments, and hair sealers to tame the frizz and get your hair close to its normal state.
+If your hair comes out frizzy, you can use a combination of oil treatments, moisturizers, bond-building treatments, and hair sealers to tame the frizz and get your hair close to its normal state.
 This is a routine that will help normalize your hair.

 • Once or twice weekly, use coconut oil as an overnight hair mask.
 It penetrates into the hair shaft and helps balance the moisture level if your hair is porous.